Bankrupt California utility wants to give $235M in bonuses

 - At $12.5 million this Bugatti is the most expensive new car ever

-The utility scrapped its plan to pay $130 million in bonuses for 2018.
+The utility scrapped its plan to pay $130 million in bonuses for 2018, determining the payments were inappropriate given the wildfires that year and the company’s deteriorating financial situation.
 Attorneys for wildfire victims had objected to the awards.

+An employee union argued that the decision was unfair to workers.
 The new bonus figure is for work in 2019.

+PG&E said bonuses have historically constituted 6 to 20 percent of employees’ pay and brought their total compensation “in line with the market and their peers in the utility space.”

+Roughly 10,000 employees are eligible for a bonus this year.
+They include people with titles such as manager or vice president, but not top level executives who control company policy or report to the board of directors, PG&E said in its court filing.